python-xlib/python-xlib/README.rst

 The Python X Library requires Python 2.7 or newer.
 It has been tested to various extents with Python 2.7 and 3.3 through 3.6.

+The Python X Library will only work on systems that have an X server installed, such as most Linux distros, but will not work on Windows or MacOS.

 Installation
 ~~~~~~~~~~~~